Claire Addison MBACP, Dip. Con.

 - Foundation Certificate in Counselling (The Minster Centre London)

-- I am in my third year of a Master's Degree in Integrative Psychotherapy and Counselling at The Minster Centre/University of Middlesex.
+- I am undertaking a Master's Degree in Integrative Psychotherapy and Counselling at The Minster Centre/University of Middlesex.

-As well as seeing clients in my private practice, I work for counselling services in Bedford and Cambridge.
+As well as seeing clients in my private practice, I work for a university counselling service.